sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Allows IT Admins to configure Start by allowing pinning of weblink tiles.
 This policy imports .website files into ALLUSERSPROFILE%\Microsoft\Windows\Start Menu\Programs\Policy Web Shortcuts which allows the StartLayout policy to pin weblink tiles that tie to .website files.

-<p style="margin-left: 20px">The value set for this policy is an XML string containting weblink shortcuts.
+<p style="margin-left: 20px">The value set for this policy is an XML string containing weblink shortcuts.
 An example XML string is provided in the [Microsoft Edge assets example](#microsoft-edge-assets-example) later in this topic.

 <p style="margin-left: 20px">To validate on Desktop, do the following:

 1. Set policy with an XML for weblink shortcuts.
 2. Sign out/in.
-3. Verify that all weblink shorcuts defined in XML show up in Start->Policy Web Shortcuts in the app list menu.
+3. Verify that all weblink shortcuts defined in XML show up in Start->Policy Web Shortcuts in the app list menu.

 <a href="" id="start-nopinningtotaskbar"></a>**Start/NoPinningToTaskbar**